backend-development/backend-development-textbook/source/rails_authentication.md

 ### validates confirmation of password

-It is good UX practice to have users supply their password twice, to make it less likely that typoes go through.
+It is good UX practice to have users supply their password twice, to make it less likely that typos go through.
 Rails also helps you with this:  You can add `validates_confirmation_of :password` to the user model: